Yutong

 Yutong (officially Zhengzhou Yutong Group Co., Ltd.) is a Chinese manufacturer of commercial vehicles, especially electric buses, headquartered in Zhengzhou, Henan.
 Yutong also has businesses in construction machinery, real estate, and other investments.
-As of 2016 it was the largest bus manufacturer in the world by sales volume.
+As of 2026, Yutong is recognized as the world's largest bus and coach manufacturer by volume, producing approximately 150,000 vehicles annually.
+By the end of 2025, Yutong's cumulative sales of new energy buses had exceeded 210,000 units.
+The company holds over 10% of the global market share and 36% of the domestic market share, holding the leadership in new energy (electric) buses manufacturing, operating one of the largest specialized production facilities in the industry.

 History

 Yutong's origins can be traced to the Zhengzhou Bus Repair Factory, which was established in 1963.
 Zhengzhou Yutong Bus Co., Ltd. was founded in 1993; and in March 1997, Yutong became the first bus company in China on the Shanghai Stock Exchange.
 The following year, Yutong opened its ¥400 million ($ in 1999) Yutong Industrial Park in Zhengzhou, which was the largest bus factory in Asia at the time.

 By 2005, Yutong had a 22% market share of buses and coaches across China, becoming China's biggest bus manufacturer, and had won an award for being the best manufacturer in China by the World Bus Alliance.
 In March, Yutong began exporting buses worldwide to markets such as Latin and South America, Asia-Pacific, and Europe.

 Yutong first entered into the electric bus market with the opening of its 'New Energy' manufacturing plant in 2012, and in 2014, opened the National Research Center on Electronic Control and Safety Engineering Technology of Electric Buses in conjunction with the Chinese government.
 In 2015, Yutong conducted the world's first road trials of an autonomous bus, demonstrating self-driving technology on a 32.6 km drive on a highway between the cities of Zhengzhou and Kaifeng.

 As of 2018, Yutong had exported more than 64,000 buses and coaches, with nearly 25,000 of these in 2017 being either battery electric or CNG-powered.
-The company's sales and service network covers six regions worldwide: Europe, the Commonwealth of Independent States, Latin America, Africa, Asia-Pacific and the Middle East.
-Yutong buses and coaches have been delivered to countries and regions such as France, the United Kingdom, Kazakhstan, Venezuela, Chile, Ethiopia, Cuba, South Africa, Zimbabwe, Nigeria, Singapore, Malaysia, the Philippines, Australia, Saudi Arabia and Bulgaria.
+The company's sales and service network covers six regions worldwide: Europe, the Commonwealth of Independent States, Latin America, Africa, Asia-Pacific and the Middle East, and Yutong buses and coaches have been delivered to over 60 countries and regions in the world.